raspberrypilearning/lego-robot-car/en/step_5.md

 --- task ---

-Reboot your Raspberry Pi, wait for 30 seconds and then use your Blue Dot app on your Android device to connect to your car and control it.
+Reboot your Raspberry Pi, wait for 30 seconds, and then use your Blue Dot app on your Android device to connect to your car and control it.

 --- /task ---